 In addition, there is a significant role for private fair housing groups in augmenting the public effort in areas including testing, education, legal assistance, and advocacy.

-Economic Development Post consumer waste has been the focus of most recycling efforts to date.
-Finding outlets for post=production waste increases manufacturing efficiency and can be especially healthy for companies that locate their business together in industrial parks.
+Post-consumer waste has been the focus of most recycling efforts to date.
+Finding outlets for post-production waste increases manufacturing efficiency and can be especially healthy for companies that locate their business together in industrial parks.
 We strongly urge the City of Janesville to work with industries to form these partnerships and locate in eco-industrial parks, which encourage the sharing of resources, including the use of one another's unwanted by-products.

 The City should require that public places, which have trash containers for public use, also include properly marked recycling bins nearby.
 Sports and entertainment venues, schools, and government facilities should all be required to have adequate and appropriately marked containers for recycling along with the trash receptacles.
 Retail stores (in addition to supermarkets) should be encouraged to make the location of depositories for plastic bags more visible and encourage the use of reusable bags for purchases.